Travis

 Git submodules must be cloned early on in the build process, and so must use either the Deploy Key or User Key method.

 If the dependency is also on Bitbucket, there are several different ways of fetching the repository from within a Travis CI VM.
-Each one has advantages and disavantages, so read each method carefully and pick the one that applies best to your situation.
+Each one has advantages and disadvantages, so read each method carefully and pick the one that applies best to your situation.

 Authentication Protocol Dependency URL format Gives access to Notes